MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Security/Update-MgSecurityAlertMultiple.md

 To create the parameters described below, construct a hash table containing the appropriate properties.
 For information on hash tables, run Get-Help about_Hash_Tables.

-BODYPARAMETER `<IPaths1Ehzqn7SecurityAlertsMicrosoftGraphUpdatealertsPostRequestbodyContentApplicationJsonSchema>`: .
+`BODYPARAMETER <IPaths1Ehzqn7SecurityAlertsMicrosoftGraphUpdatealertsPostRequestbodyContentApplicationJsonSchema>`: .
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[Value <IMicrosoftGraphAlert[]>]`:
-    - `[Id <String>]`: The unique idenfier for an entity.
+    - `[Id <String>]`: The unique identifier for an entity.
 Read-only.
     - `[ActivityGroupName <String>]`: Name or alias of the activity group (attacker) this alert is attributed to.
     - `[AlertDetections <IMicrosoftGraphAlertDetection[]>]`:
       - `[DetectionType <String>]`: